hibernate/hibernate-reactive/README.md

 ### Running tests

-To run the tests, you'll need to get the test databases running on your machine.
-There are three ways to start the test databases.
+To run the tests, you'll need to decide which RDBMS you want to test with, and then get an instance of the test database running on your machine.

-By default (almost) all of the tests will run with PostgreSQL.
-To use a different database such as DB2, you can specify `-Pdb=<DBType>`, for example:
+By default, the tests will be run against PostgreSQL.
+To test against MySQL or DB2, you must explicitly specify `-Pdb=mysql` or `-Pdb=db2`, for example:

     ./gradlew test -Pdb=db2

-Possible values are (case insensitive): `db2`, `mysql`, `pg` (or `postgresql`)
+There are three ways to start the test database.

 #### If you have Docker installed